QuachNguyenChiHung/SWT301/README.md

 # Calculator App (Vite + React + Node.js)

 This is a simple calculator app built with Vite (React) for the frontend and Node.js (Express) for the backend.
-The app allows you to enter two numbers and select an operation (+, -, *, /).
+The app allows user to enter two numbers and select an operation (+, -, *, /).
 The calculation is performed on the backend, and the result is displayed in the UI.

 ## How to Run

 ### 1. Start the backend server

 ```
-powershell.exe node calculator-server.js
+node calculator-server.js
 ```

 The backend will run on http://localhost:3000